emmett-framework/emmett/docs/tutorial.md

 So, you want to develop an application with Python and weppy, huh?
 Here you have the chance to learn that by example.
 In this tutorial we will create a simple microblog application, using weppy and SQLite as database which comes out of the box with Python, so you won't need anything else.

+If you want the full sourcecode in advance or for comparison, check out the [example source](https://github.com/gi0baro/weppy/tree/master/examples/bloggy).

 Bloggy: a micro blog
 --------------------